-Course Code: AQA 8700

-Mrs Bhatt, Director of English
+Course Code: AQA 8700 Mrs N Bhatt, Director of English nbhatt@carshaltongirls.org.uk Miss J Oladogba, Deputy Director of English joladogba@carshaltongirls.org.uk

-nbhatt@carshaltongirls.org.uk

-Ms Crump, Deputy Director of English

-fcrump@carshaltongirls.org.uk

-Ms Umara, Deputy Director of English

-numara@carshaltongirls.org.uk

 There are two separate exam papers to prepare for the course.
 Explorations in Creative Reading and Writing (Fiction) and Writers' Viewpoints and Perspectives (Non-Fiction).
 You will be taught how to analyse both Fiction and Non-Fiction unseen sources and also to write description, narrative and argumentative pieces.